Democratic Party (United States): Invasion of Afghanistan

 Democrats in the House of Representatives and in the Senate near-unanimously voted for the Authorization for Use of Military Force Against Terrorists against "those responsible for the recent attacks launched against the United States" in Afghanistan in 2001, supporting the NATO coalition invasion of the nation.
-Most elected Democrats continued to support the Afghanistan conflict for its duration, with some, such as a Democratic National Committee spokesperson, voicing concerns that the Iraq War shifted too many resources away from the presence in Afghanistan.
+Most elected Democrats continued to support the Afghanistan conflict during George W. Bush's presidency.
 During the 2008 Presidential Election, then-candidate Barack Obama called for a "surge" of troops into Afghanistan.
-After winning the presidency, Obama followed through, sending a "surge" force of additional troops to Afghanistan.
+After winning the presidency, Obama followed through, sending additional troops to Afghanistan.
 Troop levels were 94,000 in December 2011 and kept falling, with a target of 68,000 by fall 2012.
-Obama originally planned to bring all the troops home by 2014, but while the number of troops in the country did decline, several thousand remained at the end of his presidency.

 Support for the war among the American people diminished over time.
 Many Democrats changed their opinion over the course of the war, coming to oppose continuation of the conflict.
 In July 2008, Gallup found that 41% of Democrats called the invasion a "mistake" while a 55% majority disagreed.
-In contrast, Republicans were more supportive of the war.
-The survey described Democrats as evenly divided about whether or not more troops should be sent—56% support it if it would mean removing troops from Iraq and only 47% support it otherwise.
 A CNN survey in August 2009 stated that a majority of Democrats opposed the war.
 CNN polling director Keating Holland said: "Nearly two thirds of Republicans support the war in Afghanistan.
 Three quarters of Democrats oppose the war".
-An August 2009 Washington Post poll found similar results, and the paper stated that Obama's policies would anger his closest supporters.

 During the 2020 Presidential Election, then-candidate Joe Biden promised to "end the forever wars in Afghanistan and the Middle East."
 Biden went on to win the election, and in April 2021, he announced he would withdraw all US troops from Afghanistan by September 11 of that year.
 The last troops left in August, bringing America's 20-year-long military campaign in the country to a close.
+According to a 2023 AP-NORC poll, a majority of Democrats believed that the War in Afghanistan was not worth it.